Two Factor Authentication¶

 If you're still having trouble with two factor authentication, check the following:

-• If you forgot your password you can reset it here.
+- If you forgot your password you can reset it in the Identity Management (IDM) portal.

-• Please check the FAQ for additional help and solutions.
+- Please check CCR's Frequently Asked Questions (FAQ) for additional help and solutions.